-The team has worked on a wide range of estates strategy and building briefing projects for UK and international universities including the Dublin Institute of Technology, Aalto University, the British Library, Creative and Cultural Skills, the London School of Economics, Manchester Metropolitan University, and Sheffield Hallam University.
-They are currently working with the Aga Khan University in East Africa (Nairobi, Arusha, Dar es Salaam), Pakistan and the former Russian republics.
+The team has worked on a wide range of estates strategy and building briefing projects for UK and international universities including the University of Wales Trinity Saint David, Krea University in India, the Dublin Institute of Technology, Ibn Haldun University in Istanbul, Aalto University, the British Library, Creative and Cultural Skills, the London School of Economics, Manchester Metropolitan University, and Sheffield Hallam University.
+Work with the Aga Khan University and the University of Central Asia has included campus development projects in East Africa (Nairobi, Arusha, Dar es Salaam), Pakistan and the former Russian republics.

 Projects undertaken by Spaces That Work include: